netzkundig/nk-wp-react-theme/README.md

   - Provide `title` (maps to `aria-label`) for meaningful icons.
 - Security: the markup is sanitized (removes `<script>` and `on*=` handlers, strips `xmlns:xlink`).
 Only load trusted SVGs.
 - Performance: responses are cached in‑memory per URL during the session.
-- Service Worker: consider adding `/assets/svg/*` to the CacheFirst list in `functions/service-worker.php` if you use many icons.
+- Service Worker: `/assets/svg/*` is included in the CacheFirst list by default (see Service Worker section).

 Alternative: If you prefer compile‑time React components with props (e.g., color/size), integrate SVGR in your build and import SVGs as components instead of inlining at runtime.